 Carl’s Place is also a great company and every interaction I’ve had with them has been great.

-Read the review of the Carl’s Divot Action hitting strip.
+Read the review of the Carl’s Place HotShot Hitting Mat system.

 The Holy Grail Hitting Strip